- About Us / Divisions

 Two persons per bedroom (up to six), not including minor children, can occupy a homestay.

-Homestays are allowed in all the residential zone districts, in Agricultural zones, and in mixed use zones (CM-LA, MU, OT-R, OT-R/LC, and OT-R/GC).
+Homestays are allowed in all the residential zone districts, in the Agriculture I zone (AG-I), and in mixed use zones (CM-LA, MU, OT-R, OT-R/LC, and OT-R/GC).
+Homestays and Short-Term Rentals are not currently regulated in the Coastal Zone.

 Up to three bedrooms in a legal, main residence, a legal non-conforming residence, or an existing, permitted Residential Second Unit may be rented out as a homestay.